 Avoid buying stolen cars – It can be quite a harsh scenario if you’re arrested with a stolen car of this calibre.
 It’s one of the reasons why I’m showing you how to avoid buying a stolen car in Nigeria.
 However, getting caught with a stolen foreign car doesn’t happen often.
 This is because the car has crossed its mother base.
 But this doesn’t immune you as the buyer from being dealt with when caught.

-On the other hand, I do not recommend driving round a foreign car, if its source isn’t genuine.
+On the other hand, I do not recommend driving around in a foreign car, if its source isn’t genuine.

 Let’s see the things I do to avoid buying stolen cars in Nigeria.
 You’re free to do the same thing because stolen cars aren’t problem-free.

 This should always be the first thing.
 In fact, if you carefully practice these processes, you could become an expert like me in buying cars for people.

 Please, be careful with the papers a seller issues you with.
 Fake papers can be made to look original if You do not know.
 Also, perform VIN checks on the car, it’s one way to check if it’s stolen.

 2. Consider Buying from an Authorized Car Dealer

 If you have difficulties trusting private individuals, walk down to a car shop (authorized).
 Here, you don’t have much to worry about, even though you still have to be watchful.